apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 [TLA+ Video Course][] by Leslie Lamport.
 If you are an experienced TLC user, you will find this tutorial helpful too, as it demonstrates the strong points of Apalache.

-We discover that the same bug not only causes the out-of-bounds error, but also prevents the algorithm from terminating in `log2(high - low + 1)`, as it is usually expected.

 ## Related documents